manifoldmarkets/docs/docs/faq.md

 As a general heuristic, check the total pool for the market in question.
 The more M$ there is in the market, the more likely it is to be accurate.

-### How do I leave a comment on a market?

-Putting any M$ into a market gives you the ability to leave a comment.
-You can buy M$ 1 and then sell it in order to leave a comment for free.

 ### Can I participate without having a Google account?